 Rocinha Favela © Daytours4u

 Those worrying that it will be a typical, voyeuristic, seen-from-the-back-of-a-Jeep experience can lay those fears to rest: the great strength of Zezinho's tours is that they are conducted out of love for Rocinha, and a desire to share its culture with foreigners.
-As Zezinho says, 'It is easy to see poverty or poorly built houses, but what I love about Rocinha is the spirit of the people' - and all who partake in his tour of Rocinha agree that it's a valuable, important, and humanising touristic experience.
+As Zezinho says, 'It is easy to see poverty or poorly built houses, but what I love about Rocinha is the spirit of the people'.
+All who take part in his tour of Rocinha agree that it's a valuable, moving and humanising touristic experience.
 There are also other guides and companies offering good tours of the various favelas.
 It is important to book in advance.

 Address: Túnel Zuzu Angel, west of the Ipanema area